Delogrand770/WebC2/readme.txt

 Right now the beacon identifies by hostname.
 You can easily change this in the beacon itself.
 Change the line that looks like below to a different identifying command.
 Beacons can use different methods of identification so long as the resulting command has no spaces or weird characters
 	b=b=`hostname`

+The beacons are Linux only and the machines need to have curl installed.